444B/CLI/README.md

     - WSL (WIndows susbsystem for Linux)
 - Mac
 - Android
-- USB install to hard drive
+- USB + laptop

+# excercises
+These excercises are meant to be used during the course to practise.
+Another amazing resource is [OverTheWire](https://overthewire.org/wargames/bandit/bandit0.html), a remote computer problem solving game that teaches you linux commands